 English Idiom: Give the benefit of the doubt

 • to believe something is good about someone, while its chances of being bad are equal in reality

-It is not clear exactly where the phrase is originated, but it is assumed it would be related to the phrase “reasonable doubt” which is used in law.
+It is not clear exactly where the phrase originated, but it is assumed it would be related to the phrase “reasonable doubt” which is used in law.
 It means that the person is assumed innocent until it can be proven otherwise.
-This idioms is thought to be used during the Irish treason trials in 1798 for the first time based on some resources.
+This idiom is thought to have been used during the Irish treason trials in 1798 for the first time based on some resources.
 There is no written evidence of this, but it is reported to have been used in the Boston Massacre Trials of 1770, and the phrase was first recorded in the late 1800s.

+English Idiom: Give the benefit of the doubt